JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 FM variants are most often explained on the basis of diagrams.
 The diagrams can easily show how the interconnection between the oscillators are placed much like in graphical audio programming languages like Max/MSP or PureData.

-Here is the diagram of a simple FM instrument [Pluta2019, DodgeJerse].
+Here is the diagram of a simple FM instrument [Pluta2019, Dogde1997].

 TODO